 “I, myself, have treated multiple cases of syphilis and there are pockets of very high levels of infection in certain parts of the U.S.,” he said.

-According to the CDC, the high-incidence areas are in the South, where rates of STD are generally higher.
+According to the CDC, the high-incidence areas are in the South, where

 These states, coincidently, are also the ones that have repeatedly threatened to defund Planned Parenthood, which, among other things, offers education and services to lower STD rates.